tomkerkhove/autoscale-aci-with-azure-serverless/README.md

 A proof-of-concept on how you can autoscale Azure Container Instance container groups in a resource group by using with Azure Serverless as a scaling infrastructure.

+Read more about it in [this blog post](https://blog.tomkerkhove.be/2021/01/02/autoscaling-azure-container-instances-with-azure-serverless/).

 ## How does it work?

 1. **Azure Monitor Alerts are used to monitor scaling criteria** and will trigger scale controller to make scaling decisions.
 Given they don't automatically mitigate they will keep on sending notifications until the scale criteria is no longer applicable.